-When the end of the FCP's live/time pattern is reached within the model, an end cost is added to the aggregated GC cost calculated so far.
-This end cost is proportional to the fraction of used nursery space and indicates that the next (expected) collection will be close by or far away.
+When the end of the FCP's live/time pattern is reached within the model, an end cost C{end} is added to the aggregated GC cost calculated so far.
+The purpose of the end cost is to take into account whether the next (expected) collection will be close by or far away.
+This end cost is proportional to the length of the FCP's live/time pattern after the last simulated GC divided by the fraction of calculated unused nursery space at that same last simulated GC point.
+The more data still needs to be allocated, the closer the next GC, the higher the end cost.

 After computing all the costs for each of the three scenarios, the scenario that results in the minimal total cost is chosen.
+As such, it is decided whether a nursery, a full-heap or no collection needs to be triggered in the current FCP.

 Note that the cost-benefit model presented above is specifically developed for GenMS and GenCopy, two Appel-style generational garbage collectors with a variable nursery size.
-However, a cost-benefit model could also be easily constructed for other collectors.
-For example, modifying this model for generational collectors with a fixed nursery, or non-generational collectors should not be that difficult.
+However, a similar cost-benefit model could be constructed for other collectors.

-3.4 GCH Across Inputs
+3.4 GCH across inputs

 GCH is a profile-driven garbage collection method which implies that the input used for the offline profiling run is typically different from the input used during online execution.
-Getting GCH to work across inputs needs a few enhancements since the size and the height of an FCP's live/time pattern varies across inputs; the general shape of the FCP's live/time pattern however is relatively insensistive to the given input.
+Getting GCH to work across inputs needs a few enhancements since the size and the height of an FCP's live/time pattern varies across inputs; the general shape of the FCP's live/time pattern however is relatively insensitive to the given input.
 We define the height of an FCP's live/time pattern as the difference in live data at the top of an FCP's live/time pattern and at the FCP itself.
 For example, for 213_javac, see Figure 1, the height is approximately 6MB.
 The size of an FCP's live/time pattern is defined as the number of allocated bytes at an FCP's live/time pattern; this is approximately 60MB for 213_javac, see also Figure 1.
 To address this cross-input issue we just scale the size and the height of the FCP live/time pattern.
 In practice, the amount of live data at the top of an FCP's live/time pattern can be computed at runtime when a GC is triggered at the top of an FCP's live/time pattern.
-The amount of allocated bytes over an FCP's live/time pattern can be computed at run-time as well by just querying the VM.
+The amount of allocated bytes over an FCP's live/time pattern can be computed at run-time as well.
 These scaling factors are then to be used to rescale the data in the FCP live/time pattern.